peeveen/beatprompter/docs/MIDI.md

 specific Control Change message.
 Just add the `{midi_control_change_trigger:controller,value,channel}` tag to your alias definition.
-Just like the `midi_program_change_trigger` tag (documented above), the `channel` argument is optional, and you can use wildcards (`*`) for the other values.
+Just like the `midi_program_change_trigger` tag (documented above), the `channel` argument is optional, and you can use wildcards (`*`) and greater-than/less-than ranges.

-> You should not use a value of 0 or 32 for the `controller` argument, as these are reserved for
+> ⚠ You should not use a value of 0 or 32 for the `controller` argument, as these are reserved for
 > MSB/LSB Program Change bank select messages.
-Incoming bank select messages will never trigger any
+Incoming bank select messages will _never_ trigger
-> commands.
+> any commands.

 ## MIDI Beat Clock Signals